 If you’re diffusing in a large room with adequate ventilation, 15 drops of essential oil is a good amount to fill the space with scent.
-Try running your diffuser for about an hour.
-(Many diffusers have timers or automatic shut-offs set to hour-long intervals.)
+Try running your essential oil diffuser for about an hour.
+(Many essential oil diffusers have timers or automatic shut-offs set to hour-long intervals.)

 When you make a stock blend for your diffuser, it’s important to understand the safety considerations for each oil included in your blend.